suchialex/CINS3002-HW11/instructions.md

 <details>
 <summary>
-  ✅ Define add_employee()
+  ✅ Modify add_employee()
 </summary>

   - It accepts two parameters, connection and cursor
   - It doesn't return anything
   - In the function body:
-    - Get employee name, department, salary, email using the validate functions in validations.py
+    - After getting employee name, department, salary, email using the validate functions in validations.py
     - Create a tuple of the above values (⏩ Refer to Tutorial 7-27c)
     - Write a parametrized statement to insert these values into the table `employees` (⏩ Refer to 14-7e)
     - Using the cursor, execute this by passing this statement and tuple as parameters
-    💡 We don't need to generate next ID and insert it because the database does it for you
+    💡 We don't need to generate next ID and insert it because the database does it for us
     - Commit the changes (⏩ Refer to 14-5e)
     🚩 Make sure the number of elements in the tuple match the number of `?`